The UK cities with the highest and lowest wages

 Workers in 15 of the country's largest towns and cities - defined here as built-up urban areas with 135,000 or more people - earn more than the average weekly wage of £539.

 In contrast, workers in the 48 other towns and cities of this size earned less than the national average.
+(Full list at bottom of story).

 The reasons reveal a great deal about the way people live and work.